GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 In this section we describe how to build static, native versions of the various packages that might be part of a deployment.

-Depending on the target platform it is not necessary to build static versions of all packages.
+For most target platforms it is not necessary to build a static version of Qt.
 The main advantage of a static version is that it removes an external dependency and so eases deployment.
-The main disadvantage is that it inceases the size of the final executable.
-In reality it probably only makes sense to consider a non-static version of Qt (given its relatively large size) and only if you are deploying more that one application or if you know it will already be installed as dynamic libraries on the target platform.
+The main disadvantage is that it increases the size of the final executable.

 All packages are built in a nominal ``$ROOT`` directory.
 Only those command line options related to static builds are specifed - you will probably want